Pandemic Policy Priorities of Business Owners

 OVERVIEW

-As the pandemic disproportionately affects small businesses and communities of color, the new administration and Congress are currently debating a range of policy responses.
-Yet there is a gap in available data reflecting absolute and relative experience and policy preferences of AAPI-, Black-, Hispanic- and Native-owned small businesses.
+As the pandemic disproportionately affects small businesses, the new administration and Congress are currently debating a range of policy responses.
 Reimagine Main Street fielded a national survey of small business owners from January 7-27, 2021 to provide timely insight into issue priorities and policy preferences of samples of AAPI-, Black-, Hispanic-, and White-owned businesses.

 KEY TAKEAWAYS